mbarcia/CSV-Payments-PoC/docs/PUBLISHING.md

 The Pipeline Framework uses a centralized version management system to ensure consistency across all modules:

 1. **Single Source of Truth**: The version is defined in the root POM (`pom.xml`) as the `<pipeline.version>` property
-2. **Module References**: All other POM files reference this property instead of hardcoding versions
+2. **Module References**: All other POM files reference this property instead of hard coding versions
 3. **Build-Time Resolution**: The Flatten Maven Plugin resolves property references to literal values during the build process
 4. **Updating Versions**: To update the version, change it only in the root POM